Published: Wednesday, Jan. 2nd, 2019

 If you and your significant other are considering asking a certain uncle, mutual friend, or perhaps even your college professor to perform your wedding ceremony, here are some important points to keep in mind:

 You want an officiant who is compatible with you, your significant other, your unique story, and can deliver the telling of that love story in a compelling way.
 That means asking someone who is articulate, who is not afraid to speak in front of an audience, and who understands the honor of being asked to perform your ceremony.
-This isn’t a toast or a roast (that's what the reception is for!) - this is your wedding ceremony.
+This isn’t a toast or a roast (that's what the reception is for!) -- this is your wedding ceremony.

+Give your friend or family member time to think about their answer.
 Being asked to officiate is a great honor, but preparing for and delivering a wedding ceremony requires work, and doing it right means being comfortable in front of an audience.
 Not everyone is cut out for this, and plenty of folks get cold feet along the way.

 And even if you are sure you’ve got this on your own, we still recommend starting preparations early!
 Even professional officiants start the ceremony creation process a few months before the wedding.

-Spend time learning about how to create and deliver the ceremony with our Wedding Officiant Training, review local policy and officiant registration laws in the state where you will be performing marriage, and browse our store for additional resources that will make your ceremony memorable, meaninful, and one-of-a-kind.
+Once you've found your perfect officiant, spend time learning about how to create and deliver the ceremony with our Wedding Officiant Training, review local policy and officiant registration laws in the state where you will be performing marriage, and browse our store for additional resources that will make your ceremony memorable, meaninful, and one-of-a-kind.